“Mum, Can I do a ‘Go Fund Me’ for Elijah*?” Explorason came in and asked last night.

 YES, Elijah* needs his phone!

 But last night Elijah* mobile cell phone ‘shorted out’.
-I don’t know the problem.
+I don’t know about the problem.

 Explorason came back and told me, and said Elijah* would be having a hard night sitting in the dark on his wooden seat.